brucemack/brucemack.github.io/ampersand/index.md

 If a node is being unsed as link to an analog radio/repeater system where no information about the actual talker is available the callsign of the station itself should be used.

+Obviously this feature isn't supported on the existing ASL network.
+Ideally the concept can be refined and then widely implemented so that talker information will be fully propagated to all network end-points sometime in my lifetime.

 # CODECs Supported By ASL